HVTom/magazin-chic/README.md

 <img src="https://github.com/HVTom/magazin-chic/blob/main/UI/Admin_Dashboard_Stock_Management.png">

 ##### Under the product uploading form there's a stock table.
-The stock table is color coded so the owner sees easily which type of product has a healthy stock (green), less than 10 products (yellow), sold out (red).
+The stock table is color-coded so the owner sees easily which type of product has a healthy stock (green), less than 10 products (yellow), sold out (red).
 The sold out products have a button to manually clean the product entry from the DB.
 ##### The data management section also contains a stock management table.
 Above it it has a product price updater with 2 inputs that require the product id and the newly desired price.

 <img src="https://github.com/HVTom/magazin-chic/blob/main/UI/Admin_Dashboard_Order_Management_1.png">
 <img src="https://github.com/HVTom/magazin-chic/blob/main/UI/Admin_Dashboard_Orders_Full_Order_Details_Card.png">

+##### The orders section has a table with the order id, order timestamp, client name, total price of the order, a popop that mimics a bill layout with full order details.
+The table is color-coded, yellow indicates the order is pending.
+When the store owner finishes packing the order and is ready for shipping, he uses the blue button ("Mark as complete") to change the order status to shipped.
+If there was a mistake and the owner modified the wrong order status it can be reverted using the red button ("Cancel").
+The table is paginated and shows the orders by their timestamp (oldest first).

 ##### The last menu sections is account management which looks like the customer's Actions but contains only a logout button.